evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-03/readme.md

 * Add Docker support
 * Learn how to build docker image
 * Learn how to build and push docker image to Azure Container Registry with Visual Studio, Docker and `az acr build` command
-* Learn how to run application at AKS
-* Learn how to use port forward to test application

 ## Prerequisites